blackbird71SR/Hello-World/README.md

 Html Stands For Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.
 With Cascading Style Sheets (CSS) and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
 HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.

+- [x] **Idris**

+Idris is a general purpose pure functional programming language with dependent types

 - [x] **INTERCAL**

 INTERCAL was created in 1972 by two hackers from Princeton as a parody to satirizes various aspects of programming languages then.
 Anything that the compiler couldn't understand got skipped and the entire code read like someone pleading.
 The language was Turing-complete, and hence capable of implementing any algorithm.
 Though the programmer might be driven into advanced stages of insanity from the attempt.